Top 10 Best Tin Nibblers

 Ok seriously, it's a great tool.
 Perfect for cutting shapes and circles.
 It's Makita what else needs to be said.
 Built for professionals and hobbyists.
 I was amazed how fast this thing cuts.

-The truth is that the Makita JN1601 Nibbler B000TKRLS0 was the Tin Nibblers that we rated at the top.
-However, there were several other very premium quality Tin Nibblers worth showcasing here that just barely missed first place.
+The fact is that the Makita JN1601 Nibbler B000TKRLS0 was the Tin Nibblers that we graded most highly.
+That being said, there were several other really high quality Tin Nibblers worth showcasing here that just barely missed first place.

-Makita is another top maker of Nibblers.
-They build the tool that is next on our lineup.
+Makita is an additional leading producer of Nibblers.
+They produce the tool next up on our lineup.
 Makita's Nibblers are also top quality.
-It was great to test the XNJ01Z.
-I was very happy using this tool!
+I was ready to try the model XNJ01Z and I was not let down!

 Full Makita XNJ01Z Review